-All members selected shall be expected to serve on the committee except in cases of illness, necessary absence from the campus, service on a termination hearing committee or Promotion and Tenure Resolution Committee in the current or immediately preceding academic year, or other extreme hardship.
-The chairperson of the OSU-CHS Faculty Senate shall decide whether a selected committee member should be excused from service upon their request, and may replace such a member by the same procedure used for the original selection.
+All members selected shall be expected to serve on the committee except in cases of illness, necessary absence from the campus, service on a termination hearing committee or Promotion and Tenure Resolution Committee in the current or immediately preceding academic year, conflict of interest or bias related to the dispute at issue, or other extreme hardship.
+The President of the OSU-CHS Faculty Senate shall decide whether a selected committee member should be excused from service upon their request and may replace such a member by the same procedure used for the original selection as detailed in the OSU-CHS Faculty Senate Bylaws.
+Once the Promotion and Tenure Resolution Committee is established, the committee shall serve though the final conclusion of the matter for which it was formed.

 - 6. Hearings Procedures.
-The following procedures and guidelines should be followed during the hearings. - 6.1 The Promotion and Tenure Resolution Committee shall normally hold its first session within ten working days after it has been formed by the action of the chairperson of the OSU-CHS Faculty Senate.
-The committee shall hold a joint prehearing meeting(s) with the parties in order to:
+The following procedures and guidelines should be followed during the hearings. - 6.1 The Promotion and Tenure Resolution Committee shall normally hold its first session within ten working days after it has been formed by the action of the President of the OSU-CHS Faculty Senate.
+This session shall be held without the parties to the dispute.
+During this meeting, the chairperson shall charge the committee with their duties, set expectations for the hearings to be held, and the committee should review the petition. - 6.2 The committee shall then hold a joint prehearing meeting(s) with the parties, within fifteen working days of the committee's initial meeting, to: - (a) simplify the issues; - (b) effect stipulations of undisputed material facts or witness statements; - (c) provide for the exchange of documentary evidence or other information; - (d) question committee members to determine if disqualifying bias exists; and

-- (a) simplify the issues; - (b) effect stipulations of undisputed material facts or witness statements; - (c) provide for the exchange of documentary evidence or other information; - (d) question committee members to determine if disqualifying bias exists; and - (e) achieve such other appropriate prehearing objectives as will make the formal hearing fair, effective, and expeditious. - 6.2 The Promotion and Tenure Resolution Committee, through its chairperson, shall require from the parties involved that they submit to the committee and exchange with the other party(s) within seventy-two hours following the conclusion of the first session: - (a) a list of witnesses whom they wish to present; - (b) a written exposition of all relevant facts and/or opinions, as well as circumstantial evidence; and - (c) documents which they deem pertinent to the case. - 6.3 Two confidential tape recordings of the dispute resolution hearing shall be made by a recorder designated for the proceedings by the chairperson of the committee.
+- (e) achieve such other appropriate prehearing objectives as will make the formal hearing fair, effective, and expeditious. - 6.3 The Promotion and Tenure Resolution Committee, through its chairperson, shall require from the parties involved that they submit to the committee and exchange with the other party(s), through the chairperson, within + working days following the conclusion of the first session: - (a) a list of witnesses whom they wish to present; - (b) a written exposition of all relevant facts and/or opinions, as well as circumstantial evidence; and - (c) documents which they deem pertinent to the case. - 6.4 Two confidential tape recordings of the dispute resolution hearing shall be made by a recorder designated for the proceedings by the chairperson of the committee.
 The copies of the taped recording will be accessible to the principal parties involved, the committee, the President of OSU-CHS, the President of the OSU System, the Board of Regents, and authorized representatives on a "need to know" basis.